 In both cases, having a pet will expand your social network and make you feel happier and more inclined towards relationships.

 One study told a stressed group of adults to pet a rabbit, a turtle or their toy shapes.
 The toys had no effect.
-But they were stroking a living creature, whether hard-shelled or furry, relieved anxiety.
+But they were stroking a living creature, whether hard-shelled or furry, and relieved anxiety.
 It worked for people regardless of whether they initially said they liked animals.

 Animals don’t have to be cuddly to help.
 In a 2016 study published in the journal Gerontology, older adults who were given five crickets in a cage became less depressed after eight weeks compared to a control group.
 The act of caring for a living creature seems to make a difference.